-We are a Maryland corporation that elected to be taxed as a REIT under the Code, commencing with our taxable year ending December 31, 2021.
+We are a Maryland corporation that elected to be taxed as a REIT under the Code, commencing with our taxable year ended December 31, 2021.
 We believe that our method of operation will enable us to continue to qualify as a REIT.
 However, no assurances can be given that our beliefs or expectations will be fulfilled, since qualification as a REIT depends on us satisfying numerous asset, income and distribution tests which depend, in part, on our operating results.

 To qualify as a REIT, we must meet a number of organizational and operational requirements, including a requirement that we distribute annually to our stockholders at least 90% of our REIT taxable income prior to the deduction for dividends paid and our net capital gain.
 To the extent that we distribute less than 100% of our REIT taxable income in any tax year (taking into account any distributions made in a subsequent tax year under Sections 857(b)(9) or 858 of the Code), we will pay tax at regular corporate rates on that undistributed portion.
 Furthermore, if we distribute less than the sum of 1) 85% of our ordinary income for the calendar year, 2) 95% of our capital gain net income for the calendar year, and 3) any Required Distributions to our stockholders during any calendar year (including any distributions declared by the last day of the calendar year but paid in the subsequent year), then we are required to pay a non-deductible excise tax equal to 4% of any shortfall between the Required Distribution and the amount that was actually distributed.
 The 90% distribution requirement does not require the distribution of net capital gains.
 However, if we elect to retain any of our net capital gain for any tax year, we must notify our stockholders and pay tax at regular corporate rates on the retained net capital gain.
-The stockholders must include their proportionate share of the retained net capital gain in their taxable income for the tax year, and they are deemed to have paid the REIT's tax on their proportionate share of the retained capital gain.
-Furthermore, such retained capital gain may be subject to the nondeductible 4% excise tax.
-If it is determined that our estimated current year taxable income will be in excess of estimated dividend distributions (including capital gain dividend) for the current year from such income, we accrue excise tax on estimated excess taxable income as such taxable income tax expense is calculated in accordance with applicable tax regulations.
-Excise tax expense is included
+The stockholders must include their proportionate share of the retained net capital gain may be subject to the nondeductible 4% excise tax.
+If it is determined that our estimated current year taxable income will be in excess of estimated dividend distributions (including capital gain dividend) for the current year from such income, we accrue excise tax on estimated excess taxable income as such taxable income is earned.
+The annual expense is calculated in accordance with applicable tax regulations.
+Excise tax expense is included in the line item, income tax expense.

-FASB ASC Topic 740, Income Taxes ("ASC 740"), prescribes a recognition threshold and measurement attribute for the consolidated financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-ASC 740 also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
-We have analyzed our various federal and state filing positions and believe that our income tax filing positions and deductions are well documented and supported as of June 30, 2022.
+Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 740 - Income Taxes ("ASC 740"), prescribes a recognition threshold and measurement attribute for the consolidated financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
+ASC 740 also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
+We have analyzed our various federal and state filing positions and believe that our income tax filing positions and deductions are well documented and supported as of September 30, 2022.
 Based on our evaluation, there is no reserve for any uncertain income tax positions.
-Accrued interest and penalties, if any, are included within other liabilities in the balance sheets.
+Accrued interest and penalties, if any, are included within other liabilities in the consolidated balance sheets.